Dissipative Landau-Zener tunneling in the crossover regime from weak to strong environment coupling: Results

-After confirming the short-time behaviour, we observe the dynamics at longer sweep times, where coupling to the environment is expected to affect the LZ transition.
+After confirming the short-time behavior, we observe the dynamics at longer sweep times, where coupling to the environment is expected to affect the LZ transition.
 We first discuss the characterization of the environment.
-Measurement of the noise spectrum is done based on its effect on qubit relaxation and dephasing at $\Delta/h\gtrsim 1\text{GHz}$, where the weak coupling limit holds.
+Measurement of the noise spectrum is done based on its effect on qubit relaxation and dephasing at $\Delta/h\gtrsim 1~\text{GHz}$~\cite{trappen_2023_decoherencetunablecapacitively}, where the weak coupling limit holds.
 We find that the coherence is flux noise limited and can be explained by a noise power spectral density (PSD) consistent with previous work~\cite{yan_2016_fluxqubitrevisited,quintana_2017_observationclassicalquantumcrossover,lanting_2011_probinghighfrequencynoise}, where the noise power varies to a good approximation as $1/f$, with $f$ the frequency, up to $1~\text{GHz}$, combined with quasi-ohmic noise at higher frequencies.
-Our noise measurements, which are sensitive to the symmetrized noise power, combined with the assumption that the environment is in thermal equilibrium at the fridge base temperature, allow us to write the quantum noise PSD as
+Our noise measurements, which are sensitive to the symmetrized noise power, combined with the assumption that the environment is in thermal equilibrium at the fridge base temperature, allow us to write the quantum noise PSD (unsymmetrized) as

 with $\lambda\in\{\Phi_x, \Phi_z\}$.
-Here $\beta=1/k_BT$ is the inverse temperature and $A_{\lambda}(B_{\lambda})$ and $\alpha(\gamma)$ characterize the strength and frequency dependence of the $1/f$(quasi-ohmic) component respectively~(Supplementary Information).
-Given the smaller noise power and coupling matrix elements of the $\Phi_x$ noise for flux biases probed in the LZ measurement, we only consider $\Phi_z$ noise from here onward.
+Here $\beta=1/k_BT$ is the inverse temperature and $A_{\lambda}(B_{\lambda})$ and $\alpha(\gamma)$ characterize the amplitude and frequency dependence of the $1/f$(quasi-ohmic) component respectively.
+Given the smaller noise power and coupling matrix elements of the $\Phi_x$ noise for flux biases probed in the LZ measurement, we only consider $\Phi_z$ noise from here onward~(see Supplementary Note 7).

-The measured final ground state probabilities $P_g=1-P_e$ for different $\Phi_x$ are shown in Figure~\ref{fig:ExpAMEPTRE}(a,b), versus the full range of sweep time $T_{\text{LZ}}$ and the dimensionless time $\tau=\Delta^2/\hbar v$, with $\Delta$ being the predicted value from the circuit model.
+The measured final ground state probabilities $P_g=1-P_e$ for different $\Phi_x$ are shown in Figure~\ref{fig:ExpAMEPTRE}(a,b), versus the full range of sweep time $T_{\text{LZ}}$ and the dimensionless time $\tau=\Delta^2/\hbar v$, with $\Delta$ being the predicted value from the circuit model, and $v$ the sweep velocity defined in Eq.~\ref{eq:SweepVelocity}.
 Analyzing the dependence on both the actual time $T_{\text{LZ}}$, and dimensionless time $\tau$ allows us to make complementary observations about the changes in the effect of the environment as $\Phi_x$, or equivalently $\Delta$, is tuned.